 - Would you say that most of the time, people try to be helpful, or that they are mostly just looking out for themselves?

-- Do you think that most people would try to take advantage of you if they got the chance or would they try to be fair?
+- Do you think that most people would try to be fair or take advantage of you if they got the chance?

 For each question, option a is the high-trust option and option b is the low-trust option.
 The high-trust option is worth one point, while the low-trust option is worth zero points.
 To produce a score of trust in people, sum the points for each question.
 The score will be between 0 and 3, with 3 representing the highest level of trust in others and 0 representing the lowest level of trust in others.